accack/Collection/Unix Primer.md

 ###Reading and writing tapes, backups, and archives
 #####The `tar` Command
 The tar command stands for "tape archive".
 It is the "standard" way to read and write archives (collections of files and whole directory trees).

 Often you will find archives of stuff with names like stuff.tar, or stuff.tar.gz.
 This is stuff in a tar archive, and stuff in a tar archive which has been compressed using thegzip compression program respectivly.

 Chances are that if someone gives you a tape written on a UNIX system, it will be in tar format, and you will use tar (and your tape drive) to read it.

 Likewise, if you want to write a tape to give to someone else, you should probably use tar as well.

 Example|Description
 -------|-----------
 `tar xv`|Extracts (x) files from the default tape drive while listing (v = verbose) the file names to the screen.
 `tar tv`|Lists the files from the default tape device without extracting them.
-`tar cv file1 file2`|Write files 'file1' and 'file2' to the default tape device.
+`tar cv file1 file2`|Write files `file1` and `file2` to the default tape device.
-`tar cvf archive.tar file1 [file2...]`|Create a tar archive as a file "archive.tar" containing file1, file2...etc.
+`tar cvf archive.tar file1 [file2...]`|Create a tar archive as a file `archive.tar` containing file1, file2...etc.
-`tar xvf archive.tar`|extract from the archive file `tar cvfz archive.tar.gz dname`|Create a gzip compressed tar archive containing everything in the directory 'dname'.
+`tar xvf archive.tar`|Extract from the archive file.
+`tar cvfz archive.tar.gz dname`|Create a gzip compressed tar archive containing everything in the directory 'dname'.
 This does not work with all versions of tar.
 `tar xvfz archive.tar.gz`|Extract a gzip compressed tar archive.
 Does not work with all versions of tar.
 `tar cvfI archive.tar.bz2 dname`|Create a bz2 compressed tar archive.
-Does not work with all versions of tar
+Does not work with all versions of tar.

 ###File Compression
 #####compress, gzip, and bzip2